apache/parquet-format/LogicalTypes.md

 required).
 A self-reference is when `path` is not set.
 A file containing self-references can be renamed or relocated as a single unit.

-The bytes referenced by a self-reference use the `CompressionCodec` defined by the `inline` column chunk's `ColumnMetadata`.

 #### Validation

 * A value must resolve to some referenced data.
 It resolves only if `inline`, `path`, or